enigmabbott/zephyr_sync/README.md

 # zephyr_sync

 Zephyr test cases do not import easily into JIRA.
-Here lies a sweet of commands which facilite the creation, deletion, syncing, and validation of test cases between 2 instances.
+Here lies a sweet of commands which facilitate the creation, deletion, syncing, and validation of test cases between 2 instances.

 I supposed you could also use this as an import tool with some minor